 The Bolt, as mentioned above, doesn't offer onboard navigation, which makes using a smartphone virtually a requirement if there's a chance you'll need to find a charging station along an unfamiliar route.
 The 10.2-inch touchscreen is big and bright, as is the crisp instrument panel.
 It offers many of the EV-specific features, like energy consumption, that you'd expect.
 Apple CarPlay and Android Auto are also included, and OnStar is available for a subscription fee.

-The EPA estimates that the Bolt will provide 119 combined MPGe, on par with the Kona Electric and slightly ahead of the Leaf Plus and Niro Electric.
+The EPA estimates that the Bolt will provide 118 combined MPGe, which is 2 MPGe less than the Kona Electric and 6 MPGe ahead of the Leaf Plus and Niro Electric — essentially, they’re all close enough that you won’t notice a difference.

 Its regenerative braking scheme may or may not be to your liking, however.
 Most electric cars allow you to determine the level of regenerative braking the car delivers when you lift off the throttle, which effectively allows for "one pedal driving" where much of the slowing is done by the car.
 It makes driving in gridlock much friendlier.
 You can do this in the Bolt, but your options are unusual.
 Leaving the car in Drive makes it behave like a regular car — you'll need to brake as usual.
 Putting the car in L engages aggressive regenerative braking, which allows for one-pedal driving, but unlike competitors, there's only one setting for it.
 Then, uniquely, there's a steering wheel paddle that activates max regenerative braking as if you have a second brake pedal.
 However, there's so little nuance to this paddle's operation that it basically just stabs at the brakes.
 In total, we don't like it.
 Three or four levels of regenerative braking, selected in a clearer manner through a touchscreen or dial, would be easier to understand and operate.